 - a tax-free component this generally comprises your personal after-tax contributions, spouse contributions and an amount that represents any portion of your benefit built up before 1 July 1983.
 A higher tax-free amount may apply if you are totally and permanently disabled.
 You pay no tax on this component; and - a taxable component this is your super payout, less any tax-free component.
-If you take your super payout after you reach your preservation age but before age 60, you pay no tax on the first \$235,000° of this component and a maximum of 15%[^] tax on any amount over \$235,000.

-If you take your super payout before you reach your preservation age, you pay tax at a maximum of 20%^o on your total taxable component.
+If you take your super payout before you reach age 60, you pay tax at a maximum of 20%[^] on your total taxable component.

-For information about tax payable in other circumstances, for example, temporary residents departing Australia, please contact our Helpline or visit www.ato.gov.au.
+For information about tax payable in other circumstances, for example, temporary residents departing Australia, please contact our Helpline or visit www.ato.gov.au. ^Plus the Medicare lev.